 Inclusion means that these voices of varied background and experience are integrated into discussions, research, and assignments rather than ignored.

 Our Country Is Becoming More Diverse

-You may have heard the phrase “the browning of America,” meaning it is predicted that today’s racial minorities will, collectively, be the majority of the population in the future.
+You may have heard the phrase "majority minority" meaning it is predicted that today’s racial minorities will, collectively, be the majority of the population in the future.
 The graph from the Pew Research Center projects that by the year 2065, U.S. demographics will have shifted significantly.
-In 2019, the white population made up just over 60% of the population.
-In 2065, the Pew Research Center predicts that whites will be approximately 46% of the population.
-The majority of Americans will be the non-white majority, 54% Hispanic/Latinos, blacks, and Asians.
+In 2019, the White population made up just over 60% of the population.
+In 2065, the Pew Research Center predicts that White people will be approximately 46% of the population.
+The majority of Americans will be the non-White majority, 54% Hispanic/Latino people, Black people, and Asian people.

 Education: Equity for All

 Education has been one of the most significant arenas for social change related to our rights as Americans.
 And the effects of that change have significantly impacted other power dynamics in society.
 You need look no further than the landmark case Brown v.
 Board of Education of Topeka (1954) to see how our nation has responded passionately in civil and uncivil ways to appeals for equity and inclusion in public education.